AniSoph/The-Elusive-Green-Experiment/README.md

 - Introduction to the experiment (see `introduction.html`);
 - Survey (see `survey.html`);
 - Product choice;
-- Delivery choice (treatments are being introduced).
+- Delivery choice (treatments are being introduced);
+- Feedback.

 The participants of the study will be rewarded for their efforts with a lottery participation.